 All tooth extractions will be performed under the influence of local anesthesia to reduce pain and discomfort.
-In case of soft tissue impaction, the tooth will be exposed by cutting a slit on the gums.
+In the case of soft tissue impaction, the tooth will be exposed by cutting a slit on the gums.
 In most cases, the tooth would be gripped using forceps and pulled out in one firm pull.
-But, in case of complicated extractions, the tooth may have to be cut into smaller fragments and extracted.
+But, in the case of complicated extractions, the tooth may have to be cut into smaller fragments and extracted.
 Suitable medication will be given to ease the pain and heal the extraction site.

 Call us at 480-888-8123 or schedule an online appointment to have a consultation with Dr. Matheson at our practice in Queen Creek, AZ 85142